pedro000p/TFTPy/README.md

 # TFTPy
 Python project exploring the TFTP protocol.

-One client and server to send and receive files on the same network, list allowed directories using a prompt.
+One client and server to send and receive files remotely, list allowed directories using a prompt.

-Soon more
+Soon more...